 - Evenly spread the mini marshmallows and the chocolate chips over the top of the cookie dough.
 Then evenly pour the sweetened condensed milk over the top.

-- Bake for 20 to 25 minutes or until the edges are golden brown.
-(Mined required 22 minutes.)
+- Bake for 22 to 27 minutes or until the edges are golden brown.
+(Mine required closer to 27 minutes.)

 - Let the bars cool overnight before cutting.
 Or just take a fork and go for it.